 Not all cases of spinal stenosis cause symptoms.
 So, why exactly are you experiencing pain from this condition?
 The answer comes down to nerve compression.

 Spinal stenosis develops when the open spaces in the spinal canal become narrower.
 This most often results from spinal degeneration due to osteoarthritis.
 However, it may also develop because of a herniated disc, thickened spinal ligaments, spinal fractures, or even genetic factors.
+You can now consult the Spine Institute of Nevada if you are battling any spine-related issues, as they have helped thousands of patients alleviate their back pain and spinal deformities.

 In its early stages, spinal stenosis typically doesn’t cause spinal nerve compression.
 However, as the condition progresses, the narrowed spinal canal may start to press on nearby nerves.
 When this occurs, patients tend to experience persistent back pain, along with symptoms including: